 Here are some of the most important considerations:

 Another consideration is where your dog is going to sleep.
 Are they going to sleep in the tent with you?
+In a dedicated dog tent?
 Does your tent have a separate zip-up section for your dog?
 Or are they going to sleep outside?
 Your decision affects the size and type of bed to buy.

 As I mentioned on my page about dog beds, you also need to consider your dog's sleeping preferences.
 Dogs that enjoy snuggling under covers may enjoy a sleeping bag, while those who often overheat are probably more comfortable on an elevated bed.